Pretty DIY Lanyard Tutorial – How to Sew a Lanyard!

 My free Wrist Strap Keychain Tutorial has been so popular, that I thought I’d try something different but matching… a Lanyard!
 Of course a pretty one because the ones they try to sell you in the stores are usually just pretty sad.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The free DIY Lanyard Sewing Tutorial is all included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
 Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
 Check it out.

 To make one lanyard you’ll need: